Tax savings for the self-employed

 Optimize your growing business to work for you

 One of the benefits of self-employment over working for someone else is keeping all of the profits for yourself.
-When you join Collective, you get access to a team of accountants, tax professionals, and legal experts who will register your S Corp, create a business bank account, do your taxes, offer bookkeeping support and more.
-QuickBooks (bookkeeping software) and Gusto (payroll) are both included at no extra charge.
+When you join Collective, you get access to a team of experts who will register your S Corp and do your annual taxes and monthly bookkeeping- all for one low monthly price.

 Savvy business owners with growing businesses on track to earn $80,000 or more should consider an S Corp to save money on taxes while taking advantage of the legal protections of a registered business.

 Starting an S Corp may seem overwhelming, but you do have a partner on standby waiting to help you with that part of your business.
-Check out Collective’s S Corp tax savings calculator to get an idea of how much you can save.
-If the numbers make sense for you, you can schedule an appointment with an advisor who can help get you on track to big savings.
+Check out Collective’s S Corp tax savings calculator to get an idea of how much you could save.
+If the numbers make sense for you, you can schedule an appointment with a Tax Advisor who can help get you on track to big savings.
 It’s never too late to start saving money.

 Eric Rosenberg is a finance, travel, and technology writer in Ventura, California.
 He is a former bank manager and corporate finance and accounting professional who left his day job in 2016 to take his online side hustle full-time.
 You can connect with him at Personal Profitability or EricRosenberg.com.